 As the risk of national and regional spread is very high, it is important for neighbouring provinces and countries to enhance surveillance and preparedness activities.
 The International Health Regulations (IHR 2005) Emergency Committee has advised that failing to intensify these preparedness and surveillance activities would lead to worsening conditions and further spread.
 WHO will continue to work with neighbouring countries and partners to ensure that health authorities are alerted and are operationally prepared to respond.

-International traffic: WHO advises against any restriction of travel and trade to the Democratic Republic of the Congo based on the currently available information.
+International traffic: WHO advises against any restriction of travel to, and trade with, the Democratic Republic of the Congo based on the currently available information.
 There is currently no licensed vaccine to protect people from the Ebola virus.
 Therefore, any requirements for certificates of Ebola vaccination are not a reasonable basis for restricting movement across borders or the issuance of visas for passengers leaving the Democratic Republic of the Congo.
 WHO continues to closely monitor and, if necessary, verify travel and trade measures in relation to this event.
 Currently, no country has implemented travel measures that significantly interfere with international traffic to and from the Democratic Republic of the Congo.
 Travellers should seek medical advice before travel and should practice good hygiene.
-Figure 1: Confirmed and probable Ebola virus disease cases by health zone in North Kivu and Ituri provinces, Democratic Republic of the Congo, data as of 11 December 2018 (n=505)
+Ebola virus disease – Democratic Republic of the Congo